ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 The CI job that is included using the above lines of code takes care of packaging the chart in a temporary directory and pushes it to the SKAO repository.
 The job runs manually, which means that you need to trigger it on the Gitlab web UI in the CI/CD pipeline view.
 Note, triggering the job, you can specify the ``CHARTS_TO_PUBLISH`` variable before the job executes again, however, re-running this job in turn will not use the manual variable specification again and will result in an attempt to publish all the charts under the ``charts/`` folder.

 If no new versions of charts are found (i.e. if the version of the chart that you are trying to publish is already listed in the SKAO Helm repository), none will be uploaded.
 All the changes will be listed at the end of the CI Pipeline job.

+Please note that the above job also includes the generation of the metadata information for the chart which will be included in a MANIFEST file included in the root folder of the chart to be published.

 .. note::
   A chart has a ``version`` number and an ``appVersion``.
 Updating only the appVersion number will *not* result in an update to the chart repository - if you want a new version of the application to be uploaded, you *must* update the chart version as well.
 Read more on the Helm documentation.